cap-js/docs/java/observability.md

 ### Open Telemetry { #open-telemetry }

 [Open Telemetry](https://opentelemetry.io/) is an Open Source framework for observability in cloud applications.
 Applications can collect signals (distributed traces and metrics) and send them to observability front ends that offer a wide set of capabilities to analyze the current state or failures of an application.
-On SAP BTP, for example, the [SAP BTP Cloud Logging service](https://help.sap.com/docs/cloud-logging) is offered as a front end for these purposes.
+On SAP BTP, for example, the [SAP Cloud Logging](https://help.sap.com/docs/cloud-logging) is offered as a front end for these purposes.

-CAP Java applications can easily be configured to connect to SAP BTP Cloud Logging Service or Dynatrace.
+CAP Java applications can easily be configured to connect to SAP Cloud Logging or Dynatrace.
 In your CAP Java application, you configure one of these services inside the Open Telemetry configuration.
 Then the application automatically benefits from the following features:

 - Out-of-the-box traces and metrics by auto-instrumented [libraries and frameworks](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries--frameworks)
 - Additional traces for CAP-specific capabilities